 - Make one full copy of everything you submit to the Italian Consulate.

 After SACI has received your program deposit and confirmation of enrollment form, you will be sent a Visa packet with the documents needed from SACI in order to apply for a student visa.
-Most of the forms can also be found in the Downloads section of this website.
+Most of the forms can also be found in the Admitted Students section of MySACI.

 Italian Consulates in the US